lidaan92/fast_ant_sid/README.md

 `python run_calibration.py`

 ### Examples

-The quadratic temperature sensitivity as it is used in the manuscript is [here](examples/fast_sid_quadratic.ipynb).
+The quadratic temperature sensitivity, as it is used in the manuscript, is [here](examples/fast_sid_quadratic.ipynb).

 For comparison, the linear sensitivity to global mean temperature deviations is discussed [here](examples/fast_sid_linear.ipynb).